Kings–Sharks rivalry: 2014: Kings complete 3–0 comeback

 The series shifted back to San Jose, with the Sharks looking to close out the series and advance to the second round.
-Los Angeles once again stifled any chances of that happening, winning Game 5 by a 3–0 score.
+Los Angeles once again stifled any chances of that happening, winning game five by a 3–0 score.
 Toffoli, Kopitar, and Carter scored the goals, while Quick made stopped all 30 shots he faced.
-In Game 6 at the Staples Center, Justin Williams scored first for Los Angeles to give them a 1–0 lead through 20 minutes of play.
+In game six at the Staples Center, Justin Williams scored first for Los Angeles to give them a 1–0 lead through 20 minutes of play.
 James Sheppard evened the score 1–1 in the second period for San Jose, where it remained until intermission.
-In the third period, Sharks goalie Alex Stalock appeared to have control of the puck after a shot, but the referees never blew the whistle.
+In the third period, Sharks goaltender Alex Stalock appeared to have control of the puck after a shot, but the referees never blew the whistle.
 Williams poked the puck in for his second goal of the game, but not without controversy.
 The play was reviewed, but the call on the ice stood.
-Anze Kopitar then added an even strength goal and a power play goal for insurance to end the game in a 4–1 score in favor of L.A.

-The series went to Game 7 after the two teams traded three-game win streaks.
+Anze Kopitar then added an even strength goal and a power play goal for insurance to end the game in a 4–1 score in favor of Los Angeles.
+The series went to game seven after the two teams traded three-game win streaks.

 The first period of the game between the two California foes was scoreless.
-Veteran forward Dan Boyle was whistled for a two-minute high-sticking penalty, but Los Angeles failed to capitalize.
+Veteran defenseman Dan Boyle was whistled for a two-minute high-sticking penalty, but Los Angeles failed to capitalize.
 Less than 30 seconds into the middle frame, Matt Irwin scored to put San Jose ahead 1–0.
 Their lead only lasted a couple of minutes as Doughty scored a power play goal with Tommy Wingels and Logan Couture in the penalty box for hooking and elbowing, respectively.
 The Kings killed four straight penalties before Williams fed Kopitar the puck to score the go-ahead goal late in the period.
 This stood as the game winner, as Toffoli, Brown, and Pearson added insurance goals.
 Los Angeles became just the fourth team to win a series after being down 3–0, with the others being the 1942 Maple Leafs, 1975 Islanders, and the 2010 Flyers (which coincidentally, Los Angeles forwards Jeff Carter and Mike Richards were members).
-The Kings went on to defeat their Southern California rivals, the Anaheim Ducks, and the Chicago Blackhawks in two grueling seven-game series before knocking off the New York Rangers in the 2014 Stanley Cup Finals in five games to win their second title in franchise history.
+The Kings went on to defeat their Southern California rivals, the Anaheim Ducks, and the Chicago Blackhawks in two grueling seven-game series before knocking off the New York Rangers in the 2014 Stanley Cup Final in five games to win their second title in franchise history.